Monegasque mail service has been provided by the French postal Administration since the XVIIth century (cf Philatelic History - I).

 From July 1st, 1885, the Monegasque stamps in the effigy of the Prince Charles III asserted the sovereign power of the Principality.
 The French stamps used before could still be used, beside the Monegasque stamps, until April 1st 1886; some mixed envelopes exist and are appreciated by collectors.

-The Stamp Issuing Office established a system of subscription - precursor at that time - and has nowadays 20.000 customers by correspondence.
-The customers, initially Monegasque or French, extend in Europe and a bigger diversification is permitted with the Internet site.
+The Stamp Issuing Office established a system of subscription - precursor at that time - and has nowadays 20.000 customers.
+The customers, initially Monegasque or French, extend in Europe and a bigger diversification is permitted with the website.

 In the International Postal Institutions, the Principality is represented by the permanent Delegate to the International Organizations and by the Director of the O.E.T.P. (admission in Universal Postal Union in 1955 and PostEurop in 1993).